[toc] Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 - Acquiring Pinnacle weapons

-These are the Pinnacle weapons that require a specific Glory rank (among many other steps/requirements):
+These are the Pinnacle weapons that previously required a specific Glory rank to be earned:

 |Fabled||The Recluse, Luna’s Howl|